simon-larsson/extrakit-learn/README.md

 `metric` - Evaluation metric.

-`ensemble` - Flag indicting that the estimator should be a stacked ensemble after fit.
+`ensemble` - Flag indicting post fit behaviour.
+True will make it a stacked ensemble, False will do a full refit on the full data.

 `verbose` - Flag for printing intermediate scores during fit.